DownUnderCTF

 return ''.join(s[PERM[p]] for p in range(16))

-1. Define the apply_perm function: This function takes a 16-character string s as input.
+function: This function takes a 16-character strings

-2. Assert the length of the string: The function checks if the input string has exactly 16 characters.
+as input. - Assert the length of the string: The function checks if the input string has exactly 16 characters.
 If not, it raises an assertion error.

-For example, if PERM is [3, 0, 1, 2, 7, 4, 5, 6, 11, 8, 9, 10, 15, 12, 13, 14] and the input string is “abcdefghijklmnop”:
+is [3, 0, 1, 2, 7, 4, 5, 6, 11, 8, 9, 10, 15, 12, 13, 14]

-• This continues for all 16 characters.
+in the output string. - This continues for all 16 characters.

 1